ccabanero/ios-unit-testing-patterns/Samples/CLLocationManager-objc.md

 [Back To Main](https://github.com/ccabanero/ios-unit-testing-patterns)

 #### Description
-Example unit tests for Controller class that is composed of a UITableView and adopts the UITableViewDelegate and UITableViewDataSource protocols.

 Example unit tests for Controller class that is composed of a CLLocationManager and adopts the CLLocationManagerDelegate protocol.